 Star Wars (Episode IV: A New Hope) (1977) Director: George Lucas

 The scenes of Tatooine were filmed in Tunisia, and also certain segments in the California Central Valley.
+There are many amusing stories about the film’s shoot, such as a particular moment on set wherein George Lucas left a large Jawa sandcrawler near the border with Libya, a move which seemed to be a military provocation that only ended when the Libyan government respectfully asked Lucas to move the huge set piece.
+Also, on their first day of shooting the Tunisian desert saw its first major rainstorm in fifty years, and then many of the set pieces were destroyed in a sandstorm.
+The skeleton that C-3PO passes in the desert belongs to a Tatooine creature called a Greater Krayt Dragon, according to fan lore.
+This artificial skeleton was left in the Tunisian desert after filming and it still lies there to this day.
+During filming of Star Wars: Episode II – Attack of the Clones (2002), the skeleton was again visited by the crew, and in The Mandalorian series, locals on Tatooine join with Sand People to fight and kill one of these massive serpents.
 The scenes of the rebel base on Yavin IV were shot in Guatemala.
-Other filming took place in London and California.
-The pressures and budget and the appearance of the collapsing scenery of the film were incredibly stressful for Lucas, leading many of the staff and actors to come up with a game of trying to make Lucas laugh or smile.
+Other filming took place in London and California (when Lucas flew the cast and crew in coach class to London Carrie Fisher’s mother Debbie Reynolds phoned him up to complain).
+The pressures and budget and the appearance of the collapsing scenery of the film were incredibly stressful for Lucas, leading many of the staff and actors to come up with a game of trying to make Lucas laugh or smile behind-the-scenes.
 Some of the actors thought the film would be a bomb, due to its weird and confusing script with odd space characters like Wookies, Jedis, Siths, and so on.
-Toward the end of the filming, Mark Hamill got into a car accident that left his face scarred, preventing the crew from re-shooting any scenes.
-For the score, at the recommendation of his friend Steven Spielberg, Lucas hired John Williams, who had completed the now famous score for Jaws for Spielberg.
-The character of C-3PO was inspired by Fritz Lang’s Metropolis.
+Toward the end of filming, Mark Hamill got into a car accident that left his face scarred, preventing the crew from re-shooting any scenes.
+For the score (at the recommendation of his friend Steven Spielberg) Lucas hired John Williams, who had at the time completed the now famous score for Jaws for Spielberg.
+It is an absolutely stunning, transportive score befitting of the film’s elevated themes.

 When adjusted for inflation, Star Wars (later categorized as the fourth episode in the series) is the second highest grossing film of all time, second to Gone With The Wind.
-It was an unprecedented blockbuster hit.
-It debuted in around 32 theaters, but became a runaway blockbuster with demand growing to see the film far and wide.
+It was an unprecedented blockbuster hit a the time, especially for a science-fiction film.
+It debuted in around 32 theaters, but became a runaway smash success with demand growing all over the world to see the film far and wide.
 At the time, Lucas visited the set for Spielberg’s Close Encounters of the Third Kind.
 Lucas believed Spielberg’s film would be the bigger hit, and they took a bet, with each receiving 2.5% of the profits from each other’s films.
 Spielberg still receives a percentage of Star Wars to this day.